 Try to make your future product popular and trending even before the release.
 Highlight the benefits, make a great unique value proposition and create discussions around it.

 Start with posting announcements on your own corporate company’s page, create a separate product page completely dedicated to your app, or create a separate community in which you will entice your target audience with useful and interesting content.

 Make a list of popular groups, discussions, queries.

 Write constructive and interesting answers to those commonly asked questions in your community or blog.
 You can also use websites like Quora.

 Make sure your content is really helpful and write messages that will attract users to the discussion.
 The higher the involvement, the higher the resulting virality coefficient.

 2. Make yourself known in the media

 When preparing a mobile application marketing strategy, write a nice pitch and distribute it on various social media channels.
 This will enable you to inform your potential customers about your product, demonstrate the interface, features, functions, as well as help you to get pre-orders.

 Having a professional PR manager would help but it's not obligatory.
-You can do it yourself or delegate to one of your specialists.
+You can do it yourself or delegate it to one of your specialists.
 Just follow these steps:

-- Create a database of publications that may be interested for the target audience before and after the product release.
+Create a database of publications that may be interesting for the target audience before and after the product release.